-Subsidence: what is it, how do I spot the signs and what should I do?
+Subsidence: what is it, spot the signs and what should I do?

 Subsidence is a word dreaded by home owners and home buyers alike.
 It can potentially affect a house's structural safety and value.
 We look at what subsidence is, how to avoid it, how to spot it and what your options are for getting it fixed, as well as future implications for any future sale of your home, and whether it's a reason for home buyers to walk away from a deal.

 What is subsidence?